dominikjaro/dominikjaro-website-HUGO/content/post/GCP_static_website/index.md

 ---
-title: "My first static website on Google Cloud Platform using Terraform"
+title: "My first static website 🌐 on Google Cloud Platform ☁️ using Terraform 🔨"
 date: 2024-02-17
 description: "A step-by-step guide to creating a static website on Google Cloud Platform using Terraform, Cloud Storage, Cloud CDN, and HTTPS load balancer"
 categories: ["Cloud","DevOps","IaC"]